cjacker/opensource-toolchain-bouffalo-lab/README.md

 ### NOTE for Sipeed M0P BL618

-You should use bl616 demos With Sipeed M0P Bl618, but [a patch](./blink_bl616/bouffalo_sdk-patch-for-m0p.patch) need to be applied to bouffalo_sdk first.
+You should use bl616 demos With Sipeed M0P Dock (BL618), but [a patch](./blink_bl616/bouffalo_sdk-patch-for-m0p.patch) need to be applied to bouffalo_sdk first.
 ```
 cat ./blink_bl616/bouffalo_sdk-patch-for-m0p.patch |patch -p1 -d <where your bouffalo_sdk>
 ```